J-Ramalho/industRial/docs/2_toolbox.md

 R functions and tools can be audited and improved

 Being an open source language, all R libraries and packages added to the basic environment can be audited, adapted and improved.
-This is very important because when we enter into details every industry has a slight different way of doing things, different naming conventions, different coeficients and so on.
+This is very important because when we enter into details every industry has a slight different way of doing things, different naming conventions, different coefficients and so on.

 R is extensible

-R is compatible with most other software on the market and is an excellent "glue" tool allowing for example for data loading from excel files, producing reports in pdf and even building complete dashboards in the form of web pages.
+R is compatible with most other software on the market and is an excellent "glue" tool allowing for example for data loading from excel files, producing reports in PDF and even building complete dashboards in the form of web pages.

 Large documentation is available on installing and learning R, starting with the official sites [R-project](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/).